-- Most people can agree that quarantine and shutdown has severely disrupted our regular routines.
-Although we’re not driving to work like we used to, going to the gym at our regular workout time or even changing out of our pajamas, it’s important to establish some sort of everyday routine.
+- Most people can agree that quarantine and shutdown have severely disrupted our regular routines.
+Although we’re not driving to work like we used to, going to the gym at our regular workout time, or even changing out of our pajamas, it’s important to establish some sort of everyday routine.
 This is because our circadian rhythm (an internal clock run by your brain that repeats every 24-hours) thrives on regularity.
-So, when we’re going to bed past 2:00am, our bodies kind of freak out and become seriously confused.
+So, when we’re going to bed past 2:00 am, our bodies kind of freak out and become seriously confused.
 Sticking to the same bedtime from before the shutdown can help improve sleep quality and boost deep sleep.

 Avoid blue light one and a half hours before bedtime.

 - Bringing your laptop to bed to finish those final thirty minutes of work can sound tempting (guilty!), but it’s best to leave it behind at your desk and set boundaries.